Clive Palmer leaves Gold Coast hospital after COVID-19 test

 Billionaire businessman Clive Palmer has emerged from hospital where he was earlier taken by ambulance for a COVID-19 test.

-The unvaccinated 67-year-old left a private hospital on the Gold Coast late afternoon on Thursday.
+The unvaccinated 67-year-old left a private hospital on the Gold Coast late on Thursday afternoon.

 Wearing shorts and a face mask pulled under his nose, Mr Palmer was seen leaving the hospital in a car being driven by his wife.